hariprasadr1hp/browser_ext/README.md

-Then load extension to the browser(chrome), `chrome://extensions` as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) directing to the path `dist/chrome`, generated after `pnpm build`
+Then load extension to the browser(chrome), `chrome://extensions` as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) directing to the path `dist/chrome`, generated after `pnpm build:chrome`

-And then pack files under `dist/chrome` or `dist/firefox`, you can upload to the corresponding extension store
+Similarly, load the temporary add-on at [about:debugging](about:debugging#/runtime/this-firefox), directing to the path `dist/firefox`, generated after `pnpm build:firefox`

 ### Project Structure